Menorca: Food and drink

-Also famous is Mahón cheese, "formatge de Maó", a cheese typical of the island.
+Mayonnaise is thought to take its name from the capital of the island.
+According to this theory, it was first prepared by a French chef in 1756 as part of a victory feast after the capture of Port Mahon, Minorca.
+In those days, sauces were prepared by combining cream and eggs.
+The French chef needed cream to prepare a sauce, but there was none to be found.
+He therefore replaced it with olive oil, creating mayonnaise.
+The word ‘mayonnaise’ is the French for ‘mahonesa’, meaning from or belonging to Mahón (‘Mahon’ in French).

-One origin story of mayonnaise is that it was brought back to France from Mahon, Menorca, after Louis-François-Armand du Plessis de Richelieu's victory over the British at the city's port in 1756.
+Also famous is Mahón cheese, "formatge de Maó", typical of the island.

 Sweets known as flaons are one of the typical gastronomic products of Menorca.

 Wildlife

 Flowers

 Menorca is rich in wild flowers with over 900 species of flowering plants recorded.
 Many are those typical of the Mediterranean, but some are endemic.
 There are 24 or 25 species of orchid found and of these most flower early in the year in late March, April and May.

 Insects

 30 species of butterflies have been recorded on Menorca and most are on the wing from March to late September.
 The species that occur include the Cleopatra, Lang's short tailed blue and the two-tailed pasha.

 Despite not having many large wetlands dragonflies abound on Menorca.
 Seventeen species have been recorded including the emperor dragonfly.